Alternation of generations: Fundamental elements

-The 'alternation of generations' in the life cycle is thus between a diploid (2n) generation of sporophytes and a haploid (n) generation of gametophytes.
+The 'alternation of generations' in the life cycle is thus between a diploid (2n) generation of multicellular sporophytes and a haploid (n) generation of multicellular gametophytes.

-The situation is quite different from that in animals, where the fundamental process is that a diploid (2n) individual directly produces haploid (n) gametes by meiosis.
-In animals, spores (i.e. haploid cells which are able to undergo mitosis) are not produced, so there is no asexual multi-cellular generation.
+The situation is quite different from that in animals, where the fundamental process is that a multicellular diploid (2n) individual directly produces haploid (n) gametes by meiosis.
+In animals, spores (i.e. haploid cells which are able to undergo mitosis) are not produced, so there is no asexual multicellular generation.
 Some insects have haploid males that develop from unfertilized eggs, but the females are all diploid.

 Variations

 The diagram shown above is a good representation of the life cycle of some multi-cellular algae (e.g. the genus Cladophora) which have sporophytes and gametophytes of almost identical appearance and which do not have different kinds of spores or gametes.

 However, there are many possible variations on the fundamental elements of a life cycle which has alternation of generations.
 Each variation may occur separately or in combination, resulting in a bewildering variety of life cycles.
 The terms used by botanists in describing these life cycles can be equally bewildering.
 As Bateman and Dimichele say "[...] the alternation of generations has become a terminological morass; often, one term represents several concepts or one concept is represented by several terms."